DragonJoker/Castor3D/README.md

 Castor3D
 ========

-Castor3D is a 3D engine written in C++ 14.
+Castor3D is a 3D engine written in C++ 17.
 It works on Windows and also on GNU/Linux.
-It uses OpenGL (with GLSL).
+It relies on RendererLib as a rendering API, allowing Vulkan, OpenGL 3.X and OpenGL 4.X.
 It is still a work in progress, feel free to contribute!

 Features